 They heavily rely on the ANSI series.
 This includes engineers, architects, drafters, product designers, and builders.
 It’s the foundation for intricate designs.
 They are used for bridges, factories, airplanes, and many other creations.

-Other common Standard Paper Size
+Other common Paper Sizes

-Letter (8.5″ x 11″) and A4 (210mm x 297mm) are the standard paper sizes that dominate our lives.
+Letter (8.5″ x 11″) and A4 (210mm x 297mm) are the paper sizes that dominate our lives.
 However, many other paper formats exist, each with unique purposes.
 From formal letters to quick notes, these sizes offer flexibility and creativity for various communication needs.

 Executive Size (7.25″ x 10.5″):